quassy/prefect/docs/core/concepts/notifications.md

 In addition to working with the `state_handler` API directly, Prefect provides higher level wrappers for implementing common use cases such as failure callbacks.

-!!! tip Prefect States
+!!! tip "Prefect States"
     State handlers are intimately connected with Prefect's concept of "State".
-We recommend reviewing [the concept doc on States](states.html) before reading further.
+We recommend reviewing [the concept doc on States](/core/concepts/states/) before reading further.

 ## State Handlers